chenxi-xu/chenxi-xu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a final-year PhD candidate in Decision Sciences at the Fuqua School of Business, Duke University, where I am advised by Prof. Peng Sun.
-My research focuses on applied mechanism and market design, with an emphasis on using optimization methods to address healthcare-related problems.
+My research focuses on applied mechanism and market design, with an emphasis on using optimization methods to address innovation and healthcare problems.

 I will be on the 2025-2026 Job Market.